LastPass Reviews& Product Details

 - Password vault also works on different sites, including banking, social media, and email.

-The benefits of the password vault include:
+The benefits of the password vault include the following:

 - Strong passwords